If looking like The Hulk, Wolverine, or Batman is your primary goal, then a training program with a bodybuilding focus is what you need.

 Progression Rules

-Add a little weight to each exercise every session whenever you are able to do so, then move onto my intermediate progression rules.
-You can see there in my guide, How To Progress Training Loads — Rules For Novice and Intermediate Trainees.
+Add a little weight to each exercise every session whenever you are able to do so, then move on to our intermediate progression rules.
+You can see them in our guide, How To Progress Training Loads — Rules For Novice and Intermediate Trainees.

 Note that if you choose to perform the same exercise on the strength and volume days (the bench press on both, for example), the load on the bar will be different.
 This is because the number of reps performed on each day is different.
-(You can bench more for 5 reps than you can for 10 reps, right?)
-So progress each day independently.
+(You can bench more for five than ten reps, right?)
+So, progress each day independently.

 Though you will get stronger over time, your strength will fluctuate from session to session.
 This can happen if you didn’t sleep well, you are stressed, your diet wasn’t on point, you had 10 pints the night before, or it could just be some cumulative fatigue build-up.
 So, keep in mind that you will be stronger on some days than others.